folio-org/docs/content/en/docs/Access/Requests/requests.md

 ## Searching for requests

 To search for requests, enter your search terms into the box on the **Search & filter** pane.
-You can search by title, or "starts with" searching by item barcode, requester barcode, or item call number.
+You can search by title, or "starts with" search by item barcode, requester barcode, or item call number.

 You can also use the Request type, Request status, Request level, Tags, and Pickup service point filters to find requests or further limit your search.